mlflow/mlflow/docs/source/models.rst

 several "standard" flavors that all of its built-in deployment tools support, such as a "Python function" flavor that describes how to run the model as a Python function.
 However, libraries can also define and use other flavors.
-For example, MLflow's :py:mod:`mlflow.sklearn` library allows loading models back as a Scikit-learn ``Pipeline`` object for use in code that is aware of Scikit-learn, or as a generic Python function for use in tools that just need to apply the model (for example, the ``mlflow sagemaker`` tool for deploying models to SageMaker).
+For example, MLflow's :py:mod:`mlflow.sklearn` library allows loading models back as a scikit-learn ``Pipeline`` object for use in code that is aware of scikit-learn, or as a generic Python function for use in tools that just need to apply the model (for example, the ``mlflow sagemaker`` tool for deploying models to Amazon SageMaker).

 All of the flavors that a particular model supports are defined in its ``MLmodel`` file in YAML format.
 For example, :py:mod:`mlflow.sklearn` outputs models as follows: